machdyne/schoko/README.md

 5. Copy the files from output/images to the MicroSD card.

-6. Copy the OpenSBI binary (included as schoko/images/v1\_hdmi/opensbi.bin) to the MicroSD card.
-Alternative you can build this binary by following [these instructions](https://github.com/litex-hub/linux-on-litex-vexriscv#-generating-the-opensbi-binary-optional).
+6. Copy the OpenSBI binary (included in this repo as schoko/images/v1\_hdmi/opensbi.bin) to the MicroSD card.
+Alternatively, you can build this binary by following [these instructions](https://github.com/litex-hub/linux-on-litex-vexriscv#-generating-the-opensbi-binary-optional).

 7. Create a file on the MicroSD card named boot.json containing: